Children are already starving to death in Yemen, where experts have warned of the "worst famine the world has seen in decades."

 Rayah said she used to have big dreams for the future, but now she just hopes Leila, her last surviving child, might live to see her second birthday.

 The existence of health facilities like the one I visited drastically improve Leila’s chances, and there are many children who are alive because of the work that our teams do.
 But ultimately the conflict needs to end to ensure that children can survive.
-One child dying from starvation is one child too many.
+One child dying from starvation in Yemen is one child too many.

 *Name changed for protection.